-

 to a dull finish by "working up" early pigments and

-or paint blocks which required extensive manipulation
+or paint blocks which required extensive rubbing to work water

-paints of the 1830's and later.
-Cobalt and other colors are known
+into the paint,unlike the paints of the 1830's and later.

-to be quite abrasive to palette and brushes.
+other colors are known to be quite abrasive to palettes and brushes.

 -